sharife/bluenotetx/site/content/jobs/head-of-clinical-development.md

 title: Head of Clinical Development
 date: 2021-01-13T22:21:33.177Z
 ---
 Blue Note is looking for the clinical development talent to help us become a category-defining cancer company in 2021.
-Blue Note has a portfolio of products and a suite of registrational, label expansion and health economic/outcomes trials in development and execution.We have an immediate need for a Head of Clinical Development to provide strategic and technical leadership for our suite of clinical development efforts including: clinical-regulatory development; oncologic, mental health and neuroscience clinical trial design, implementation and execution; clinical data analysis and management; biostatistics; and clinical competitive intelligence.
+Blue Note has a portfolio of products and a suite of registrational, label expansion and health economic/outcomes trials in development and execution.
+We have an immediate need for a Head of Clinical Development to provide strategic and technical leadership for our suite of clinical development efforts including: clinical-regulatory development; oncologic, mental health and neuroscience clinical trial design, implementation and execution; clinical data analysis and management; biostatistics; and clinical competitive intelligence.

 The role is responsible for overseeing trials in clinical development and pharmacovigilance according to agreed-upon deadlines, for establishing and maintaining close working relationships with clinical counterparts and stakeholders and for providing the clinical-regulatory landscape for each of the clinical programs.
 The Head of Clinical Development will act as a cross functional advisor across Blue Note functions and will partner with internal and external experts in clinical practice, development, pharmacovigilance, biostatistics, regulatory affairs, product and commercial.

 ### Summary Of Key Responsibilities